XinyiXiang/nonparametric-fraud-web-detector/README.md

 - [Slides](https://spa-drp.github.io/writeups/win2022/slides/vicky.pdf)

 Paricipating Project in Winter 2022 University of Washington Directed Reading Program.
-This project’s primary goal is to demonstrate a data science project’s deployment into fraud precention using open source and free tools such as R, h2o, Caret, and others.
+This project’s primary goal is to demonstrate a data science project’s deployment into fraud prediction using open source and free tools such as R, h2o, Caret, and others.
 That includes the following components:

 # Dataset